 - The University's Discrimination and Harassment Policy and Procedures ("DHPP") apply to complaints of discrimination and harassment based on race, color, ethnicity, national origin, immigration status, age, disability, religion, military status, veteran status or other legally protected characteristic.
-For complaints involving both allegations under the Sexual and Sex-Based Misconduct Policy and Procedures as well as the Discrimination and Harassment Policy and Procedures, the Vice Provost for Institutional Equity and the Title IX Coordinator will determine the appropriate procedures to be applied to the non-sexual/sex-based misconduct allegations, which may be the procedures specified in the Discrimination and Harassment Policy and Procedures. - The Student Conduct Code applies to undergraduate and graduate students and sets forth various forms of prohibited conduct.
-If the facts surrounding a report of sexual or sex-based misconduct also involve alleged violations of the Student Conduct Code, the Title IX Coordinator or a designee may investigate such alleged violations of the Student Conduct. - The University's Personal Relationships Policy focuses on the conflict of interest that may exist when individuals simultaneously engage in both personal and professional relationships in which one individual has the potential to exert substantial academic or professional influence over the other.
+For complaints involving both allegations under the Sexual and Sex-Based Misconduct Policy and Procedures as well as the Discrimination and Harassment Policy and Procedures, the Vice Provost for Institutional Equity and the Title IX Coordinator will determine the appropriate procedures to be applied to the non-sexual/sex-based misconduct allegations, which may be the procedures specified in the Discrimination and Harassment Policy and Procedures or the Sexual and Sex-Based Misconduct Policy and Procedures. - The Student Conduct Code applies to undergraduate and graduate students and sets forth various forms of prohibited conduct.
+If the facts surrounding a report of sexual or sex-based misconduct also involve alleged violations of the Student Conduct Code, the Title IX Coordinator or a designee may investigate such alleged violations of the Student Conduct Code or refer them to the appropriate authority, such as Student Conduct. - The University's Personal Relationships Policy focuses on the conflict of interest that may exist when individuals simultaneously engage in both personal and professional relationships in which one individual has the potential to exert substantial academic or professional influence over the other.
 In the event that a personal relationship involves alleged sexual or sex-based misconduct, the Sexual and Sex-Based Misconduct Policy and Procedures will apply.